 Distribution.
 Each Field Office is responsible for notifying their state via e-mail that the state can access the new data from HUD's website.
-The LMISD were posted on HUD's website on February 28, 2003.
+The LMISD has been posted on HUD's website.
 The website is www.hud.gov/offices/cpd/systems/census/lowmod/index.cfm.
 States should be encouraged to acknowledge receipt of this notification by return e-mail to the Field Office.
 If the Field Office does not receive acknowledgement from the state, then a written notification should be sent to the state.
 This process should be completed within two weeks after the Field Office receives this Notice.

 Effective Date for Updated LMISD.
-The Department will not consider the LMISD referenced in this Notice to be in effect until 60 days after the date of this Notice, or 60 days after a

-{D0240987.DOC / 1} DGBE: Distribution: W-3-1, Form HUD-21-B (3/80) state's program year start date for program year 2003, whichever is later, but no date shall be later than September 30, 2003.
+The Department will not consider the LMISD referenced in this Notice to be in effect until 60 days after the date of this Notice, or 60 days after a state's program year start date for program year 2007, whichever is later, but no date shall be later than July 1, 2007.
 States have the option of utilizing the information as soon as it becomes available.